mayaleighton/mayaleighton/README.md

 ## Hi there, I'm Maya! :sun_with_face:

-## I am an undergraduate student at UNCW, studying Physical Oceanography and working with the Coastal & Estuarine Hydrodynamics Group :ocean.
+## I am an undergraduate student at UNCW, studying Physical Oceanography and working with the Coastal & Estuarine Hydrodynamics Group :ocean:.

 <!--